nathanaeltan/employee_system/README.md

 ![ALT text](public/erd.png)

+## Recursive Query
-- The biggest issue was dealing with the recursive query that would handle fetching the employee's manager and every subsequent manager.
+- The biggest issue was dealing with the recursive query that would handle fetching the employee's manager and every subsequent manager in the Hiearchy.
 The query is as follows:

 ```
  @hierarchy = Employee.find_by_sql("
       WITH RECURSIVE EmployeeCTE AS (

+          --ANCHOR--
         SELECT id, name, manager_id FROM employees
         where id = #{params[:id]}
         UNION

+          --RECURSION--
         SELECT employees.id, employees.name, employees.manager_id
         FROM employees JOIN EmployeeCTE
         On employees.id = EmployeeCTE.manager_id